 “Ensuring that we can continue production of our inks and fluids is really critical for customers,” says Pete Weaver, Group Fluids Operations Director at Domino.
 “Without ink, they cannot continue production – and so a huge amount of work has gone in to ensure that disruption to the fluids supply chain is minimal.”

-“We have started to utilise our fluids capabilities in China in order to better serve the Asia Pacific markets and take some of the pressure off of the team in Liverpool,” says Weaver.
+“We have started to utilize our fluids capabilities in China in order to better serve the Asia Pacific markets and take some of the pressure off of the team in Liverpool,” says Weaver.
 “And our procurement team has been working hard to continue the supply of raw materials, and source alternatives where necessary, in order to continue production in our plants around the world.”

 Food and beverage producers are not the only ones having to adjust to the unprecedented switch in demand – many businesses in other sectors, including foodservice and hospitality, are also having to rethink their business models.
 In the next section, we take a look at how some restaurants are coping with the pandemic, and how Domino’s Digital Printing partners are lending a hand.

 Across the globe, restaurants and other foodservice outlets have been forced to temporarily close.
 For many top name brands, it is business as usual, with international chains including Shake Shack, Burger King, and Nando’s still open for business and offering take away and delivery services – either on site, or through online ordering platforms including Deliveroo, DoorDash, and Uber Eats.

 For other foodservice providers who have previously operated without options for home delivery or takeaway, closing the doors to on site diners has been much more of a blow.
 Yet, with more and more people eating at home, the demand for foodservice delivery has never been higher.
 In recent weeks, we have seen an increase in foodservice providers switching up their business models to offer takeaway and delivery services for the very first time.